 Two of the most popular methods of asset tracking are RFID and Barcode labeling, both methods relying on physically attaching tags to the assets that are to be tracked.

-There are two types of Radio-Frequency Identification (RFID) tags that can be affixed to physical assets - “passive”and “active.”
+There are three types of Radio-Frequency Identification (RFID) tags - active, semi-passive, and passive.

 1. Both use electromagnetic energy

-- Neither need to be in the line-of-sight of assets being tracked.
+2. Neither need to be in the line-of-sight of assets being tracked

-- Both enable readers to detect and identify objects.
+3. Both enable readers to detect and identify objects

-- Both can monitor and record sensor data.
+4. Both can monitor and record sensor data

-- Passive tags have a read range of 20 feet (handheld readers) to 40 feet (fixed readers), while active tags can have a read range as large as 750 feet.
-It should be noted, however, that longer read ranges can create an issue with signal interference and the unintended reading of other tagged assets in the area.
+1. Passive tags have a read range of 20 feet (handheld readers) to 40 feet (fixed readers), while active tags can have a read range as large as 750 feet.
+It should be noted, however, that longer read ranges can create an issue with signal interference and the unintended reading of other tagged assets in the area

-- Passive tags have an unlimited lifespan while the battery-powered active tags last between 1 - 3 years.
+2. Passive tags have an unlimited lifespan while active tags last between 1 - 3 years

 3. Passive tags are less expensive, ranging between $0.16 and $2.50 apiece while active tags can run between $30 and $80

-- Passive tags are used on a broader range of assets due to coming in a larger range of sizes - some are small enough to be put on bees or ants in research situations - while active tags are typically larger.
+4. Passive tags are used on a broader range of assets due to coming in a larger range of sizes - some are small enough to be put on bees or ants in research situations while active tags are typically larger

 Barcode labels require the use of an optical scanner which decodes and interprets the label’s black bars, which represent a series of numbers.
 This data contains information such as manufacturer, product names, and information like price in the case of a retail setting.

 While barcode labels are less expensive thanRFID tags and can be printed in-house, there are disadvantages to using a barcode system and barcoding scanners, which include:

 - Short read range (about 10 inches)